dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 }
 ```

-An or pattern does not have to appear at the top level of a pattern.
-It can be
+A logical-or pattern does not have to appear at the top level of a pattern.
+It
-nested inside a destructuring pattern:
+can be nested inside a destructuring pattern:

 ```dart
 // Matches a two-element list whose first element is 'a' or an int: if (var ['a' | int _, c] = list) ...
 ```

-An or pattern may match even if one of its branches does not.
-That means that
+A logical-or pattern may match even if one of its branches does not.
+That means
-any variables in the non-matching branch would not be initialized.
+that any variables in the non-matching branch would not be initialized.
 To avoid
 problems stemming from that, the following restrictions apply:

 *   It is a compile-time error if one branch contains a variable pattern whose